jonifen/jonifen-web/content/blog/post/2017/js-es6-map-support.md

-+++
+---
-date = "2017-06-20T22:47:06+01:00"
+date: "2017-06-20T22:47:06+01:00"
-type = "post"
+type: "post"
+title: "Map() support in JavaScript ES6/ES2015"
+author: "Jon"
-title = "Map() support in JavaScript ES6/ES2015" author = "Jon" description = "ECMAScript 6/2015 has brought a lot of new things to the world of JavaScript, and Map() is one of them.
-However, not all browsers are too keen on particular ways of using it..." tags = [
+description: "ECMAScript 6/2015 has brought a lot of new things to the world of JavaScript, and Map() is one of them.
+However, not all browsers are too keen on particular ways of using it..."
+tags: [
 	"programming",
 	"javascript"
 ]

-+++
+---

 ECMAScript 6/2015 has brought a lot of new things to the world of JavaScript, and Map() is one of them.
 However, not all browsers are too keen on particular ways of using it.